Write a little about yourself. Just a paragraph will do.

 office here in Charlotte specializes in capital markets and

-aptly puts it, "So this is it?
+so aptly puts it, "So this is it?
 I sold my soul for this?
-Washed my
+Washed

-hands of that for this?
+my hands of that for this?
 I miss my mom and dad for this?"
-Don't hold
+Don't

-it against me, though.
-I was recently introduced to someone who
+hold it against me, though.
+I was recently introduced to someone

-said, "You don't look like a lawyer."
-I wasn't sure if I should be
+who said, "You don't look like a lawyer."
+I wasn't sure if I should

-flattered or insulted.
+be flattered or insulted.
 I think I was just confused.
-What does a
+What is a